Get up to €10,800 for a disrupted trip

 Most of the time, strikes are planned and announced as a last resort after negotiation attempts fail.
 But in some cases, a strike can happen spontaneously without any forewarning.
 These are called Wildcat Strikes and can create flight operation havoc and misery for passengers.

 In Canada, strikes are regulated by labour laws, and passenger rights are set by the Air Passenger Protection Regulations (APPR).
-These regulations protect you if your Westjet flight is delayed or canceled as a result of the dispute.
+These regulations protect you if your Westjet flight is delayed or cancelled as a result of the dispute.

 PRO TIP: Not all strike threats result in actual strikes, and sometimes negotiations can extend until the very last minute.